Sarah F. Thompson

 Welcome!

-I am a Ph.D. candidate in political science at Stanford University, and an incoming Assistant Professor in Cornell University’s Department of Government.
-My work spans South Asia and Latin America.
-I utilize causal inference methods (particularly field experiments and quasi-experimental methods), in my research on the politics of marginalized groups.
+I am spending the 2024-25 year as a postdoctoral fellow with the Global Forum on Democracy and Development in its Colombo, Sri Lanka hub, housed at the Social Scientists' Association.
+I am an incoming (July 2025) Assistant Professor in Cornell University’s Department of Government, where I am affiliated with the South Asia Program.
+I received my Ph.D. in political science from Stanford University.
+My work spans South Asia and Mexico.
+I utilize causal inference methods (particularly field experiments and quasi-experimental methods), in my research on traditional governance and gender.
 I also work closely with policymakers in the field.

-In my job market paper, I ask how states consolidate control in weak areas, encouraging citizens to adopt their gender-equitable judicial institutions instead of traditional alternatives.
-My setting is the former Federally Administered Tribal Areas of Pakistan, home to an ongoing historic state expansion effort to introduce formal courts and bring the area beneath the Supreme Court's jurisdiction.
-I use a novel experiment with 2,100 men and women to assess how perceptions of gendered distributional consequences impact buy-in.
-My results show evidence of a backlash effect, where upsetting existing power dynamics eclipses the overall benefits brought by a new formal institution.
-My findings suggest a dilemma for states as they attempt to consolidate control in areas of limited statehood, where the distributive consequences of state-building initiatives actually weaken state legitimacy.
+In my job market paper, I asked how states consolidate control in weak areas, encouraging citizens to adopt their gender-equitable judicial institutions instead of traditional alternatives.
+The former Federally Administered Tribal Areas of Pakistan are home to an ongoing historic state expansion effort to introduce formal courts and bring the area beneath the Supreme Court's jurisdiction.
+I used a novel experiment with 2,100 men and women to assess how perceptions of gendered distributional consequences impact buy-in to the state judiciary.
+My results showed evidence of a backlash effect, where upsetting existing patriarchal power dynamics eclipses the overall benefits brought by a new formal institution.
+This suggests a dilemma for states as they attempt to consolidate control in areas of limited statehood, where the distributive consequences of state-building initiatives actually weaken state legitimacy.

 My research also considers:

 I co-organized WPESA, the Workshop on the Political Economy of South Asia.
-At Stanford, I am a member of the PovGov and ID2 labs.
-At Cornell, I am a Visiting Scholar with the South Asia Program.
+At Stanford, I was a member of the PovGov and ID2 labs.

 View CV